gAntonacci8/tb3_multi_nav/README.md

 JAZZY_ROBOT1_NAMESPACED BRANCH -- Single robot simulation, with namespace "robot1".
 New branch created as it differs too much from other version.

-For not namespaced single robot simulation, refer to <branch_name TBD>
+For not namespaced single robot simulation, refer to <proto_scratch> branch

 This branch will be left as a single robot operational simulation, once completed. \
 Multi-robot branch TBD.

-STATUS: SINGLE ROBOT SHOWING, WORKING WITH KEYBOARD CONTROLS (remapped) AND BASIC PLANNING (more tests needed).
+STATUS: SINGLE ROBOT SHOWING, WORKING WITH KEYBOARD CONTROLS (remapped) AND NAV2 PLANNING.

 - Navigation2 Stack  ONLINE and responsive.
 - Bt_navigator XML file customized with namespace.
 Evaluating xacro like sintax to dynamically include namespace where needed.